mwkyuen/python-invoicing/README.md

 # Python Invoicing System

-**THIS CODE WAS WRITTEN BY COPILOT - see copilot_chat_01.m1 for details** A full-stack invoicing application with React/TypeScript frontend and FastAPI/Python backend.
+**THIS CODE WAS WRITTEN BY COPILOT** - see copilot_chat_01.m1 for details.
+This is a full-stack invoicing application with React/TypeScript frontend and FastAPI/Python backend.
 Create clients, generate invoices with line items, and track invoice status.

 ## 🚀 Quick Start